Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

        python ./scripts/create_datasets.py -c "./coq_projects/" --projs_split "./projs_split.json" -d "./datasets/"
    ```
 3) Having constructed these datasets, we can train our tokenizer and models.
    - During our work we used this notebook for training tokenizer: https://colab.research.google.com/drive/1iA12XfpytcU-blnLUEWWXgf4RwCkUGQp?usp=sharing.
 This is the same notebook as notebooks/training_tokenizer.ipynb, but already loaded into Google Colab.
-This notebook (and corresponding script) has default config ./config/training_tokenizer_config.json:
+Corresponding script training_tokenizer.py has default config ./config/training_tokenizer_config.json:
      ```
      {
         "vocab_size"                   : 30000,    # vocablurary size of the tokenizer.